syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/azure.md

 1. Create a shell file with the above commands in the project and name it as dependenciesInstall.sh.
 In this article, these steps have been followed to install dependencies packages.
 ![Convert HTMLToPDF Azure NetCore Step5](htmlconversion_images/AzureNetCore5.png)

-2. Set Copy to output directory as Copy if newer to the dependenciesInstall.sh file.
+2. Set Copy to Output Directory as "Copy if newer" to the dependenciesInstall.sh file.
 ![Convert HTMLToPDF Azure NetCore Step6](htmlconversion_images/AzureNetCore6.png)

 3. Include the following code snippet to install the dependencies code in Configure method in startup.cs file.